Proton Beam Therapy: A Survivor’s Story

 What is proton beam therapy?

 In very simple terms proton therapy is a type of radiation therapy that uses targeted beams of high-energy particles.
-It’s used to combat various forms of cancer particularly in children where cancer is located close to vital organs.
+It’s used to combat various forms of cancer.
 The claims made for it are that it’s less likely to damage other organs and produces fewer side effects.

 At first glance, it looks like a no-brainer, what could be better than a treatment that whacks the cancer and leaves the healthy organs intact?